 Our rankings and awards

-The University of Reading is ranked 2nd in the world for research in Meteorology and Atmospheric Sciences (Center for World University Rankings, 2017).
+The University of Reading is ranked 5th in the world for Atmospheric Science (ShanghaiRanking 2023 Global Ranking of Academic Subjects).

 We bring together a diverse and gifted community of meteorologists, physicists, mathematicians and computer scientists.
 This includes experts in weather, climate, atmospheric and space physics, oceanography, hydrology, renewable energy and Earth observation.